 Want to switch it up?
 Try one of these variations:

 - Crustless pumpkin pie - omit the crust altogether and pour the filling into a glass pie pan and bake according to the recipe.
-You'll reduce the calories from about 200 calories per slice to just 75 calories per slice!

 - Pumpkin pie baked oatmeal - use that can of pumpkin puree, along with plant-based milk, pumpkin pie spice and sugar to make pumpkin pie baked oatmeal all autumn